Home » Repayment » Repayment Plans » SAVE Plan Calculator: Estimate Your Student Loan (Suspended)

 About the Author

-Michael is available for speaking engagements and to respond to press inquiries.
+Pedro is available for strategy sessions and press inquiries.

 1. I have 14 loans.
 10 are direct which I can switch to the repaye/save program.
 4 are FFEL Stafford loans which i need to do a direct consolidation loan to get them into save.
 My question is should I consolidate all 14 loans or just the 4 FFEL Srafford loans?
 Is there any reason why I should do one over the other?